 Can I Sell A House I Just Inherited?

 Whether a house has debt or not, you can still sell it.
 Remember that the additional expenses, such as a mortgage or other lien on your inherited home, will need to be paid off before it is sold.
 You will need to include these costs in the final selling price.
+See this post if mortgage payments have been missed and you need to sell it fast.

 The decision to sell an inherited house can be difficult, which is why it is essential to work with a company that has experience dealing with removing liens and other encumbrances.